Welcome to Year 4

 - Can you spell the word?
 How have you learnt to spell it (phonics, chunking, rhyme)?

 - Can you use it correctly in a sentence.

 - Do you know more than one meaning of the word> Does the meaning depend on how the word is used in the sentence (verb, adjective, noun, adverb)?

-This half term, Physical Education will take place every Thursday afternoons with our PE coach Gemma.
+This half term, Physical Education will take place every Tuesday with our new gymnastics coach David.
 Please ensure your child has their PE kit in school as it is part of school uniform.

 Examples of children's work

 This section will contain examples of the children's learning throughout the year.